NHGRI logo

 The fellow selected for this position will pursue research broadly related to:

-• Leveraging qualitative and quantitative methodology to understand and elevate the voices of diverse patients living with hereditary rare diseases.
+• Fellows will gain experience in leveraging qualitative and quantitative methodology to understand and elevate the voices of diverse patients.

-• Increasing the understanding of barriers to clinical trials, including economic factors, for diverse patients who have a hereditary rare disease.
+• Fellows will gain experience in understanding of barriers to participation in NHGRI Intramural Research and FDA clinical trials, including economic and social factors, for diverse patients.

 Qualifications